Constant-Factor Improvements in Quantum Algorithms for Linear Differential Equations: Constant Factor Degree Polynomial Approximation to the Sign Function

 \section{Constant Factor Degree Polynomial Approximation to the Sign Function}

 In this Section we study the constant factor degree $n$ of a polynomial $p_{n,\Delta, \epsilon}(x)$ that approximates the signum or sign function $\sign(x)$ in an interval parameterized by $\Delta$ up to precision $\epsilon$.
-We follow the strategy of Ref. \cite{low2017hamiltonian} in that we first approximate $\sign(x)$ with $\erfunc(x)$, and then given an entire polynomial approximation to $\erfunc(x)$, and show that this well approximates $\sign(x)$ over a restricted domain.
+We follow the strategy of Ref. \cite{low2017hamiltonian} in that we first approximate $\sign(x)$ with $\erfunc(x)$, and then given an entire polynomial approximation to $\erfunc(x)$, we show that this well approximates $\sign(x)$ over a restricted domain.
 Much of our work here is to convert the asymptotic results of Ref. \cite{low2017hamiltonian} into constant factor bounds.
 This Section will also rely heavily on the analysis presented in Ref. \cite{sachdeva2014faster}.
+In addition, we first bound the degree of this polynomial in terms of elementary functions, and then once again use Lambert-W functions to tighten the analysis at the end of the section.

 \begin{lemma}[Approximating the signum function with the error function (adapted from Ref. \cite{low2017hamiltonian}).] $\forall x \in \mathbb{R}$ let $k=\frac{\sqrt{2}}{\Delta}\log^{1/2}(2/\pi \epsilon^2)$ and let $\Delta \in \mathbb{R}^+$ define an interval where the function $f_{\mathrm{sgn},k, \Delta, \epsilon} := \erfunc(kx) \; \mathbf{s.t.} \; |x| \geq \Delta/2$ well approximates $\sign(x)$ such that